deepakducatvikaspuri/syllabus/angular-syllabus.md

 # How many Instances of Service Should It Be?
 # Injecting Services into Services
 # Using Services for Cross-Component Communication

+## Making Http Requests
+# Module Introduction
+# How Does Angular Interact With Backends?
+# The Anatomy of a Http Request
+# Backend (Firebase) Setup
+# Sending a POST Request
+# GETting Data
+# Using RxJS Operators to Transform Response Data
+# Using Types with the HttpClient
+# Outputting Posts
+# Showing a Loading Indicator
+# Using a Service for Http Requests
+# Services & Components Working Together
+# Sending a DELETE Request
+# Handling Errors
+# Using Subjects for Error Handling
+# Using the catchError Operator
+# Error Handling & UX
+# Setting Headers
+# Adding Query Params
+# Observing Different Types of Responses
+# Changing the Response Body Type
+# Introducing Interceptors
+# Manipulating Request Objects
+# Response Interceptors
+# Multiple Interceptors

 ## Changing Pages with Routing
 # Module Introduction